 CTIA asserts that in the face of the COVID-19 pandemic, the wireless providers have waived overage charges, extended payment dates, expanded data plans at no charge, expanded network capacity, and work to reduce the "homework gap" as many schools move their classes online.
 Verizon points out that the wireless providers have seen increased demands on network capacity and data usage, as large percentages of people shift to working and schooling from home during the COVID-19 pandemic.
 U.S. Cellular states that it is managing its network to minimize network impacts and service disruptions as it works through the COVID-19 pandemic, and in preparation for the 2020 wildfire season.
-118

-WIA argues that the COVID-19 pandemic will likely cause delays to the wireless providers ability to deploy resiliency and backup power and for this reason, urges us to adopt a flexible effective date and deadline that allows the wireless industry to remain in compliance.119 WIA asserts that the pandemic will likely affect the issuance of permits, supply chain challenges, private
+WIA argues that the COVID-19 pandemic will likely cause delays to the wireless providers ability to deploy resiliency and backup power and for this

-114 CforAT and NCLC at 2-3; Cal Advocates at 1-2 and 13.
+121 CforAT and NCLC at 2-3; Cal Advocates at 1-2 and 13.

-117 Verizon at 4; and 22-23.
+124 Verizon at 4; and 22-23.

-118 U.S. Cellular at 2.
+125 U.S. Cellular at 2.